2016 Tel Aviv stabbings

-On 8 March 2016, a 21-year-old Palestinian man from Qalqilya killed an American tourist and wounded ten other people in a stabbing spree in Jaffa Port, Tel Aviv, Israel.
+On 8 March 2016, a 21-year-old Palestinian man from Qalqilya killed an American tourist and wounded ten civilians in a stabbing spree in Jaffa Port, Tel Aviv, Israel.
 The attacker was shot dead by the police after a chase along the beach promenade.

 Attack

 The attack happened while US Vice President Joe Biden was meeting with former Israeli President Shimon Peres in Tel Aviv.
 According to police, the assailant first attacked persons in the harbor and later went to a restaurant where four more persons were wounded.
 According to ambulance personnel, five of the victims suffered serious wounds.
 The attack lasted approximately 20 minutes and ended when the assailant was shot and killed by responding police.

 Victims

 Taylor Force, age 28, graduated from the New Mexico Military Institute and from West Point in 2009 and later became an officer in the United States Army until leaving in 2014.
 While in the army, Force served in both Iraq and Afghanistan, participating in Operation Iraqi Freedom, Operation New Dawn, and Operation Enduring Freedom.
-At the time of the attack Force, an MBA student, was traveling with other graduate students from Vanderbilt University Owen Graduate School of Management studying global entrepreneurship.
+Force was an MBA student traveling with other graduate students from Vanderbilt University Owen Graduate School of Management studying global entrepreneurship.

 In addition to Force, eleven others were injured, including a pregnant woman, an Arab Israeli, and a Palestinian who was illegally residing in Israel.